develprr/StoreApi/README.md

 In this example, our imaginary entrepreneur's business idea has somewhat evolved and he has now figured out that he wants to be selling food in his store.
 Therefore he has updated the code structures related to handling "items" to handle "products" instead.

-The entrepreneur has also taken the techinal implementation of the API one step forward.
+The entrepreneur has also taken the technical implementation of the API one step forward.
 As the previous implementation only worked with a locally configured MongoDB, this version contains a Bicep file allowing to automatically create a MongoDB instance to Cosmos DB in Azure.